Kraks/RefuncAAM/README.md

 ### Tests

 To concretely establish the correspondences, we provide a set of programs and test the equivalence of analyzed results from every abstract interpreters in our transformations.
-For details see `src/test/scala/refunc/Test.scala`.
+For details of testing criteria, see `src/test/scala/refunc/Test.scala`.